xandergos/unity-sparse-voxel-octrees/README.md

 # Unity Sparse Voxel Octrees

-A new, unfinished method of rendering voxels using Sparse Voxel Octrees as seen in [Nvidia's paper: "Efficient Sparse Voxel Octrees – Analysis, Extensions, and Implementation"](https://www.nvidia.com/docs/IO/88972/nvr-2010-001.pdf).
+A Unity-based method of rendering voxels using Sparse Voxel Octrees as seen in [Nvidia's paper: "Efficient Sparse Voxel Octrees – Analysis, Extensions, and Implementation"](https://www.nvidia.com/docs/IO/88972/nvr-2010-001.pdf).
+Project is still a WIP.
+When a stable or beta build is completed it will be found in the "releases" section.

 ## Installation